armory/docs/content/en/cd-as-a-service/setup/gh-action.md

    - [Create machine-to-machine client credentials]({{< ref "client-creds" >}}) for the Remote Network Agent (RNA), which you install on your deployment target cluster.
    - Prepare your deployment target by installing the RNA.

 3. In the CD-as-a-Service Console, create machine-to-machine client credentials to use for your GitHub Action service account.
-You can select the pre-configured scope group **Deployments using Spinnaker** or manually select the following:
+You can select the preconfigured scope group **Deployments using Spinnaker** or manually select the following:

    - `manage:deploy`
    - `read:infra:data`